 He is an ambassador for Marie Curie, the Polar Academy and the Greener Scotland Campaign.
 As well as TEDx speaker, he has delivered presentations to a variety of audiences and has been a guest contributor to the BBC website.

-Luke's background is in history, french and finance and he has 7 years of business experience.
-He is currently working for UN Environment, unlocking private investment into sustainable land use projects to reduce deforestation.
+Luke's background is in history, french and finance and he has 7 years of business experience, including most recently working for UN Environment, unlocking private investment into sustainable land use projects to reduce deforestation.
 Luke is now working in Scotland on driving forward the low carbon energy transition to enable the UK to meet its targets on climate change.

 Hazel spent four formative years of her life growing up in Alaska and Canada which further deepened her love of the outdoors.
 She has led an expedition in Canada, climbed Kilimanjaro unsupported via the treacherous Western Breach and loves anything that takes her outdoors, including back-country skiing, mountain biking and long distance multi-day ultra marathons.

 In 2016 she ran a 140 mile Ice Ultra on snowshoes in Arctic Sweden and the very first 250 mile Cape Wrath Ultra through the beautiful and remote west coast of Scotland.
 In 2017 she completed the 156 mile Marathon des Sables in the Sahara Desert.

 Hazel has a background in geophysics, with 8 years of experience in the low carbon energy industry.
 She is currently focused on developing strategic projects to help the UK meet its climate change targets.